chalkygames123/disclosure/README.md

 #### Options

-The constructor takes an options object as second argument.
+The constructor takes an options object as a second argument.
 Currently, only one option is available:

 | Name           | Type    | Default | Description                                                                                                                |
 | -------------- | ------- | ------- | -------------------------------------------------------------------------------------------------------------------------- |